ShipFail/consensus-oracle/PRD.md

 # Project PRD: Thoth — Cross‑Model Source of Truth

-> A web app and API that asks multiple frontier LLMs the same question with deterministic decoding, measures how strongly they agree, and returns a **single golden answer plus a consensus score** so humans and agents can treat it as a practical source‑of‑truth signal.
+> A web app that asks multiple frontier LLMs the same question with deterministic decoding, measures how strongly they agree, and returns a **single golden answer plus a consensus score** so humans and agents can treat it as a practical source‑of‑truth signal.

 ---